willianjusten/discord-tailwind/README.md

 ## Discord Tailwind

-> Just a project to clone some
+> Just a Discord clone made with TailwindCSS.
+Initial idea from [egghead course](https://egghead.io/courses/craft-scalable-custom-made-interfaces-with-tailwind-css-8dfee898) with some tweaks to have tests and better component separation.

 ## What is inside?